ramanishsingh/RealGas/README.md

-SciThermo
+GasThermo
 =========

-A package for obtaining thermodynamic properties and computing integrals.
+A package for obtaining gas-phase thermodynamic properties and computing integrals.
 Designed for integration with computational simulation environments.

 <p align="center">